Tips to Help You Enroll

 - If you have questions about what classes to take, ask a counselor.

 - If you are receiving financial aid, be aware of how many credit hours you need.

 - If you are enrolling two to three weeks before courses start, know that there will be limited availability.

-- The last day to enroll in a course is the day before it starts.
-Once a course has started, you cannot enroll in it.
-You must find a course that has yet to begin.
+- The last day to enroll in a course is the day the course begins.

 - Late-start courses are a possibility but tend to fill up quickly.

 - If you cannot find a schedule that is suitable, consider starting your education the next semester when you have more options.